The first decentralized digital currency / cryptocurrency in which transactions can be performed without the need for a central bank.

 Digital systems and the online world make up cyberspace, which covers everything accessible through computer networks and the internet.
 This includes everything from corporate networks and social media platforms, to bank accounts and cloud services.
 It also includes all connected appliances, such as video surveillance cameras, gaming consoles, TV sets or robot vacuum cleaners.

-A darknet is an overlay network within the Internet that can only be accessed with specific software, configurations, or authorization (e.g. TOR, Freenet, I2P or ZeroNet) intended to defend digital rights by providing security, anonymity, or censorship resistance.
+A darknet is an overlay network within the Internet that can only be accessed with specific software, configurations, or authorization (e.g. TOR, Freenet, I2P or ZeroNet) intended to defend digital rights by providing security, anonymity, and censorship resistance.
 Though it is used for legitimate reasons, it has been heavily used by criminals and the term Darknet nowadays is generally associated with websites (also called onion sites) that are specifically used for criminal purposes.

 NOTE: Darkweb term does not exist (it is either Darknet or Deep web)